ground-creative/YourHomeServer/README.md

 	"category":"dj"
 }
 ```
-Make a request call to this endpoint to control your device, like the example shown below:
+Make a request to one of these endpoint to control your device, like the examples shown below:

-Get the device data
+Get the device data\
 http://address:port/local/device/lr-light1/?actions=info

-Trigger an action on the device (turn off light)
+Trigger an action on the device (turn off light)\
 http://address:port/local/device/lr-light1/?actions=off

-Another way to turn off the device
+Another way to turn off the device\
 http://address:port/local/device/lr-light1/?actions=switch&values=off

-Send multiple actions to perform on device
+Send multiple actions to perform on device\
 http://address:port/local/device/lr-light1/?actions=brightness^temperature^on&values=10^10

 ## Configuration files